1) Toyota Matrix

 A used Toyota Matrix is at its core the hatchback version of the Corolla, and if you're into basic transportation with a practical twist, then it's hard to argue with this particular package.
-Better still, the Toyota Matrix is also available with all-wheel drive - a rarity in the compact hatchback world - when paired with its 158 horsepower, 2.4-liter four-cylinder engine.
-A more frugal experience can be found with the car's standard 1.8-liter, four-cylinder engine, which produces 132 horsepower and returns 32-mpg on the highway.
+Better still, the Toyota Matrix is also available with all-wheel drive - a rarity in the compact hatchback world - when paired with its 158-horsepower, 2.4-liter four-cylinder engine.
+A more frugal experience can be found with the car's standard 1.8-liter, four-cylinder engine, which produces 132 horsepower and returns 32 mpg on the highway.
 In 2010, it was also possible to order a special XRS edition of the Matrix that offered sporty handling to go with its 61.5 cubic feet of total cargo space.
 The Matrix was discontinued in 2013, which means the newest ones out there are probably still in pretty good shape.

 The second-generation Honda Fit, which was sold until 2014, is the used hatchback you look for when you need something small - read, subcompact - but absolutely have to cram as much junk inside of it as possible.
 Think of the Honda Fit as the ultimate garage sale warrior, a hatchback that you can slip unobtrusively into a parking spot but at the same time haul home those five tubs full of beanie babies that you just can't live without.
-57.3 cubic feet of usable room inhabit the Fit's highly customizable interior, and its 117 horsepower, 1.5-liter four-cylinder engine delivers 35-mpg during highway cruising.
+57.3 cubic feet of usable room inhabit the Fit's highly customizable interior, and its 117-horsepower, 1.5-liter four-cylinder engine delivers 35 mpg during highway cruising.

-The Scion xB might not be your first thought when someone mentions the word 'hatchback,' but this little box on wheels has a gaping cargo hole at the back that's just begging to be filled with all the necessities that go with an active lifestyle.
+The Scion xB might not be your first thought when someone mentions the word “hatchback,” but this little box on wheels has a gaping cargo hole at the back that's just begging to be filled with all the necessities that go with an active lifestyle.
 The Scion xB's rectangular shape lends itself well to being stuffed, with 70 cubic feet of space available under its flat roof.
-The xB isn’t just affordable to buy, but it’s also relatively thrifty to operate, too, thanks to the 28-mpg highway offered by its 2.4-liter, 158 horsepower four-cylinder motor.
+The xB isn’t just affordable to buy, but it’s also relatively thrifty to operate, too, thanks to the 28 mpg highway offered by its 2.4-liter, 158-horsepower four-cylinder motor.
 For the most lively acceleration from this hatchback, make sure to purchase a model featuring a five-speed manual transmission, preferably from the second generation, which goes back to 2007.

 The Mazda Mazda3 is an inexpensive hatchback that surprises with its pleasant driving demeanor.
-Imbued with the same engineering prowess that makes the MX-5 Miata such an attractive sports car, the Mazda MAZDA3 manages to brighten up the compact segment with its lively suspension system and spot-on steering.
-A number of drivetrains can be specified under the hood of the MAZDA3, with a 2.5-liter four-cylinder unit representing the most robust (thanks to its 167 horsepower and 168 lb-ft of torque).
+Imbued with the same engineering prowess that makes the MX-5 Miata such an attractive sports car, the Mazda Mazda3 manages to brighten up the compact segment with its lively suspension system and spot-on steering.
+A number of drivetrains can be specified under the hood of the Mazda3, with a 2.5-liter four-cylinder unit representing the most robust (thanks to its 167 horsepower and 168 lb-ft of torque).
 As an added bonus, this particular motor can be found yoked to a six-speed manual transmission.
 The second generation, from 2008 to 2013, will provide the best bang for the buck, but you might be pleasantly surprised by the prices on a third-generation example, too.

-The Ford Fiesta can be thought of as the MAZDA3 of the subcompact segment, a runabout that is far from boring to drive yet also efficient and inexpensive to buy.
-As a used hatchback the Ford Fiesta is perfect as a commuter or a second car, and its diminutive interior can transport either five passengers or up to 26 cubic feet of cargo.
+The Ford Fiesta can be thought of as the Mazda3 of the subcompact segment, a runabout that is far from boring to drive yet also efficient and inexpensive to buy.
+As a used hatchback, the Ford Fiesta is perfect as a commuter or a second car, and its diminutive interior can transport either five passengers or up to 26 cubic feet of cargo.
 A 1.6-liter four-cylinder engine is included with each and every edition of the Fiesta, and not only does it offer 120 horsepower, but in SFE trim Ford advertises 40 highway miles per gallon for the hatch.
 The Ford Fiesta landed Stateside as a 2011 model and not much has changed, so going back a few years can help the wallet without hurting the fun factor.

-The Subaru Impreza is the only compact hatchback on this list to deliver all-wheel drive as standard equipment, but if you want that extra grip combined with reasonable fuel economy then you'll have to stick with very recently used - think 2012 - editions of the car.
-That's when the Subaru Impreza received an all-new platform and a fresh 2.0-liter four-cylinder engine good for 148 horsepower as well as 27-mpg in city driving and 36-mpg on the highway.
-Those numbers are only achievable when the car is found with a continuously-variable automatic transmission (also new) handling the gear shifting duties, but all models of the Impreza hatchback can haul up to 52.4 cubic feet of luggage.
+The Subaru Impreza is the only compact hatchback on this list to deliver all-wheel drive as standard equipment, but if you want that extra grip combined with reasonable fuel economy then you'll have to stick with very recently used - think 2012 and newer - editions of the car.
+That's when the Subaru Impreza received an all-new platform and a fresh 2.0-liter four-cylinder engine good for 148 horsepower as well as 27 mpg in city driving and 36 mpg on the highway.
+Those numbers are only achievable when the car is found with a continuously variable automatic transmission handling the gear shifting duties, but all models of the Impreza hatchback can haul up to 52.4 cubic feet of luggage.

-The Nissan Juke is an 'oddball' hatchback that has worked its way into the hearts of American buyers looking to buy used, but also to buy different.
-The Nissan Juke's unconventional looks conceal sprightly performance from a 1.6-liter turbocharged four-cylinder engine that produces 188 horsepower.
-More of a two-person subcompact hatch than a family option, the Juke can be had with either a six-speed manual transmission (front-wheel drive) or a continuously-variable automatic (all-wheel drive).
+The Nissan Juke is an oddball hatchback that has worked its way into the hearts of American buyers looking to buy used, but also to buy different.
+Introduced in 2011, the Nissan Juke's unconventional looks conceal sprightly performance from a 1.6-liter turbocharged four-cylinder engine that produces 188 horsepower.
+More of a two-person subcompact hatch than a family option, the Juke can be had with either a six-speed manual transmission (front-wheel drive) or a continuously variable automatic (all-wheel drive).
 The latter does an excellent job of maximizing the amount of time its small engine stays in boost.